“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 Immediately after that, Lamar starts to perform “luther,” (aka one of my favorite songs off of “GNX” and another one of my favorite moments from this halftime performance).
 That’s when SZA, the featured artist on the track, appears sitting on stage, dressed in red.

 Lamar and SZA delivered a lovely live performance of “luther” as they appeared on stage together.
-This comes as no surprise, since SZA was announced as another performer prior to the halftime show.
+This comes as no surprise, since SZA was announced as another performer before the halftime show.
 Not only that, but SZA and Lamar collaborated on multiple tracks, such as “Doves in the Wind” from SZA’s debut album “Ctrl” and “gloria” on Lamar’s “GNX” album.

-After “luther”, “All The Stars,” another SZA and Lamar track and one of the stand out songs from the “Black Panther” album, begins to play.
+After “luther”, “All The Stars,” another SZA and Lamar track and one of the standout songs from the “Black Panther” album, begins to play.
 The red and white dancers are walking in a circle around the “O” button, which is also on the PlayStation controller.

 I genuinely enjoyed this part of the performance, as it took me back to the first time I saw “Black Panther” in theatres and hearing this song play as the end credits were rolling.